refinedev/refine/documentation/docs/tutorial/2-understanding-dataprovider/2-create-dataprovider.md

 ## Introduction

 The standards and usage of APIs can vary significantly, so it is possible that **refine's** built-in data providers may not be suitable for your needs.
-In this case, you will need to write your own Data Provider.
+In this case, you will need to develop your own Data Provider.

-Data providers work with adapter system infrastructure.
+Data providers works like an adapter system infrastructure.
 So they can communicate with REST, GraphQL, RPC and SOAP based APIs.
 You can use `fetch`, `axios`, `apollo-client` or any library for this communication.

-We will begin by creating a file, as shown below, and we will add additional methods to it as we proceed.
+As shown below, we will begin by creating a file and adding additional methods as we proceed.

 Using `axios` as our HTTP client will allow us to make efficient and reliable HTTP requests to our server.
-Interceptors provide several benefits, such as centralized error handling, the ability to modify request or response data, and the ability to show global loading indicators.
+Interceptors provide several benefits, such as centralized error handling, the ability to modify request or response data, and show global loading indicators.
-To get started, let's go ahead and install `axios` in our project.
+To get started, install the `axios` to our project.

 ```bash
 npm install axios@0.26